antonpinchuk/ibkr-hotkey-trader/README.md

 6. Use `Cmd+Z/X/C/V` to close position (partial or full)
 7. All trades for the day are tracked in the history panel

+To start over use `File → Reset Session` or restart the app.

 ### Safety Features
 - Cannot exceed 100% of budget (warning toast)
 - Budget validation against account balance